 Main Benefits:

-The Topo Trailventure 2 is a "speed hiking" boot designed for fast and light day hikes or ultralight backpacking.
-Loved by podiatrists, the "Topo Fit" features low drop (from heel to toe), a secure fit, and a wide toe box for a more natural fit.
+The Topo Athletic Trailventure 2 is a lightweight "speed hiking" boot designed for fast hikers with light packs.
+Loved by podiatrists—and me—the "Topo Fit" features low drop (from heel to toe), a more secure fit in the midfoot than Altra, and a wide toe box for a more natural fit.
 Weighing less than two pounds, it's the lightest boot on this list.
-Still, it offers surprisingly good foot support for a lightweight hiking boot, a comfortable fit with light yet responsive cushioning, and quality Vibram outsoles with aggressive traction.
-The Trailventure 2 is available in non-waterproof ($20 less) or with highly breathable eVent waterproofing (another plus).
-Topos are not available in wide sizes, but they're wide where most people need width — in the toe box — and fit my wide feet well.
+Still, it offers decent support for a lightweight hiking boot, plenty of comfort with light yet responsive Zip Foam cushioning, and quality Vibram outsoles with aggressive traction.
+Topos are not available in wide sizes.
+However, they're wide where most people need width — in the forefoot and toe box — and fit my wide feet as well or better than many brands' wide sizes.

 best fit